chiragbharadwaj/site/index.md

 [computer systems][systems] only helped me dive so far into the vast potential for this field.

+Some of these [projects][research] involve building new tools, languages, compilers, and hardware components for use in approximate computing.

 [cornell-cs]:    http://www.cs.cornell.edu
 [grad]:          http://matt.might.net/articles/phd-school-in-pictures
 [cv]:            {{site.base}}/cv